 The right to a private life

 The Government’s approach to inter-personal problems should be based on preventing harmful behaviour before it occurs, empowering victims and balancing public sensitivities with respect for privacy.
-The Party believes that adults should be allowed to live their personal lives with a minimum of involvement by politicians, the media and the courts.
+We believe that adults should be allowed to live their personal lives with a minimum of involvement by politicians, the media and the courts.
 Changes in the law should be made on the basis of evidence, not introduced as a knee-jerk reaction to media campaigns.

 They should be informed by international best practice and not simply copied from models promoted by right-wing evangelical politicians in the US.
-The Party opposes censorship and vigilantism and supports a statutory protection for individuals from interference in their private lives by the media.
+We oppose censorship and vigilantism and supports a statutory protection for individuals from interference in their private lives by the media.
 Britain’s antiquated censorship laws should be reformed so that, as far as possible, activities involving consenting adults are treated as a matter for the individuals concerned.

 We support the call by Amnesty International for the decriminalisation of sex work and believes that those who choose freely to support themselves by providing personal services should be treated with respect and not persecuted by the law or automatically treated as victims.
 Legislation that makes it illegal for sex workers to share premises should, with appropriate safeguards, be removed, legitimising a range of alternatives to street work, which puts sex workers at greater risk and impacts local residents.
 At the same time, research into the extent and nature of trafficking and efforts to tackle it, should be stepped up along with initiatives to encourage sex workers to access support services, pay taxes and national insurance and integrate with society.